Belonging & Exclusion

 Introduction

-One of the central principles in Family Constellations is that everyone who belongs to a family system has a place within it.
+One of the central principles of Family Constellations is that everyone who belongs to a family system has a place within it.

 What Is Exclusion?